 This setting determines whether or not the Switch will be handling flow control.
-Set Flow Control to Enable for avoiding data transfer overflow.
-Or it sets to Disable; there is either no flow control or other hardware/software management.
+Set Flow Control to Enable to avoid data transfer overflow.
+Set Flow Control to Disable if flow control is not needed.

-When the port is set to forced mode, then the flow control will automatically set to Disable.
+When the port is set to forced mode, then the flow control will automatically be set to Disable.